AlexeyDuybo/effector-action/README.md

 });
 ```

-Сlock value is available in the last parameter of `fn`
+Clock value is available in the last parameter of `fn`

 ```ts
 const clock = createEvent<string>();